Fresno Grizzlies Game Notes vs Inland Empire

 - Fresno Grizzlies Game Notes vs Inland Empire - Fresno Grizzlies

-- San Jose Giants Clinch First Half Championship - San Jose Giants

-- Playoff Bound: Giants Roll To 11-4 Victory, Clinch First Half North Division - San Jose Giants
+- Giants Suffer 2-1 Setback To Rancho Cucamonga - San Jose Giants

+- Fresno Tigers Claw Back From Early Hole, Roar Past Inland Empire 6-4 Friday - Fresno Grizzlies

-- Giants Clinch North Division With Win Over Rancho - Rancho Cucamonga Quakes
+- Quakes Inch Closer with Win on Friday - Rancho Cucamonga Quakes

-- Lake Elsinore Storm Lose Thursday Evening Game to Stockton Ports - Lake Elsinore Storm

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.